Vehicular automation: Navigation

-AAA Foundation for Traffic Safety conducted a test of two automatic emergency braking systems: those designed to prevent crashes and others that aim to make a crash less severe.
-The test looked at popular models like the 2016 Volvo XC90, Subaru Legacy, Lincoln MKX, Honda Civic and Volkswagen Passat.
-Researchers tested how well each system stopped when approaching both a moving and nonmoving target.
-It found that systems capable of preventing crashes reduced vehicle speeds by twice that of the systems designed to merely mitigate crash severity.
-When the two test vehicles traveled within 30 mph of each other, even those designed to simply lessen crash severity avoided crashes 60 percent of the time.
+History

-The success in the automated driving system has been known to be successful in situations like rural road settings.
-Rural road settings would be a setting in which there is lower amounts of traffic and lower differentiation between driving abilities and types of drivers.
-"The greatest challenge in the development of automated functions is still inner-city traffic, where an extremely wide range of road users must be considered from all directions."
-This technology is progressing to a more reliable way of the automated driving cars to switch from auto-mode to driver mode.
-Auto-mode is the mode that is set in order for the automated actions to take over, while the driver mode is the mode set in order to have the operator controlling all functions of the car and taking the responsibilities of operating the vehicle (Automated driving system not engaged).
+Automated vehicles in European Union legislation refer specifically to road vehicles (car, truck, or bus).
+For those vehicles, a specific difference is legally defined between advanced driver-assistance system and autonomous/automated vehicles, based on liability differences.

-This definition would include vehicle automation systems that may be available in the near term—such as traffic-jam assist, or full-range automated cruise control—if such systems would be designed such that the human operator can reasonably divert attention (monitoring) away from the performance of the vehicle while the automation system is engaged.
-This definition would also include automated platooning (such as conceptualized by the SARTRE project).
+AAA Foundation for Traffic Safety tested two automatic emergency braking systems: some designed to prevent crashes and others that aim to make a crash less severe.
+The test looked at popular models like the 2016 Volvo XC90, Subaru Legacy, Lincoln MKX, Honda Civic, and Volkswagen Passat.
+Researchers tested how well each system stopped when approaching moving and nonmoving targets.
+It found that systems capable of preventing crashes reduced vehicle speeds by twice that of the systems designed to mitigate crash severity.
+When the two test vehicles traveled within 30 mph of each other, even those designed to lessen crash severity avoided crashes 60 percent of the time.